 Most medicinal cannabis products are unapproved products in Australia as they do not appear on the ARTG.
 Unappproved medicines need to be accessed through "special access" pathways with approval from the Therapeutics Goods Australia (TGA).
 Find out more about how to access medicinal cannabis in Australia.

 It is the responsibility of the prescriber to specify which product they wish to access.
-The TGA does not maintain a list of unapproved medicinal cannabis products but do provide a list of manufacturers and suppliers of medicinal cannabis products that can assist prescribers with selecting the appropriate medicinal cannabis product.
+The TGA provides a list of unapproved medicinal cannabis products that can assist prescribers with selecting the appropriate product.

 While the cannabis plant contains hundreds of bioactive molecules, there are two main active constituents that are being used for medicinal purposes; delta-9-tetrahydrocannabinol (THC) and cannabidiol (CBD).